0GhOsTO/AndrewChoWeb/README.md

 <img src="https://github.com/0GhOsTO/AndrewChoWeb/blob/main/Preview.png" width=800>
 * This is the basic preview of the website and will be updated later as soon as I get back on to the work.
+* Lastly, the laptop monitor require to the UV unwrapped properly since its mesh is crazily broke.